preames/public-notes/unintended-instructions.rst

 * Alternatively, providing an instruction spelling which allows the address to be checked between the pop from the stack and the branch of a return would work.
 The goal is to enable return prediction while allowing a separate instruction sequence to be used to check the return address before actually branching to it.
 I can see several obvious ways to spell this; there may be others.

   * First, we could have an instruction which pops a value from the stack with an explicit hint to the processor that that value is about to be branched to.
 This could be followed by a custom check sequence and then a normal indirect branch.
   * An alternate spelling of the last idea which would achieve the same effect would be a return instruction variant which accepted an target address (in register) to return to.
-The key point is that the address branched to is expected, but not required, to the be the same as pushed by the call instruction (in a nested manner.)
-The return sequence would become ``pop; check_sequence; retindirect %rax;``
+The key point is that the address branched to is expected to the be the same as pushed by the call instruction (in a nested manner.)
+The return sequence would become ``pop; check_sequence; retindirect %rax;``.
+This is very similiar to the check performed with shadow stack, but separates the shadow stack management (or other chosen check) from the semantics of the return instruction.
   * Another alternative would be to provide a "memory lock before return" instruction.
 Single threaded code is easy to check by simply testing the value on the stack before a normal return sequence.
 This isn't possible in multi threaded code due to race conditions.
 This new instruction - which is similar in spirit to transaction memory or a linked load/store conditional - would "lock" the memory value read until the next return instruction.
 It could be specified to either a) ignore concurrent writes, or b) fault on concurrent writes - either would be fine.

 * Another possible approach would be to add a variant of ENDBR (the newly introduced branch terminator instruction from Intel CET) with an alignment restriction.
 Such a ALIGNED_ENDBR would behave exactly like an ENDBR if the start (or end) of the instruction was aligned to a 32 byte boundary, but be guaranteed to generate a fault if not aligned.
 Such an instruction would greatly simplify unintended instruction elimination as any unintended ALIGNED_ENDBR could be eliminated solely by padding between intended instructions.